Terms and Conditions

 Content and Frequency

-We use our Twitter accounts as an alternative method of sharing the content posted on our website and the Judgments of the Supreme Court of Canada website hosted by Lexum.
+We use our Twitter accounts as an alternative method of sharing the Judgments.
 By following our social media accounts (by “following,” “liking” or “subscribing”), you can expect to see information about the business of the Supreme Court of Canada.

 Because the servers of social media platforms are managed by a third party, our social media accounts are subject to downtime that may be out of our control.
 As such, we accept no responsibility for platforms becoming unresponsive or unavailable.